 The Caribbean is home to dozens of iconic dive destinations famous for flourishing reefs, close encounters with sharks and shipwrecks carpeted in coral.
 Not to mention fantastic topside attractions, including the ruins of ancient civilisations, stunning white-sand beaches, swimming pigs and limestone grottos.
 There's so much to see, you could spend months exploring and barely make a dent.
 And, while no diver can do it all in a single trip, a liveaboard safari can certainly take your trip further.

 That said, geography isn't the only reason to book a liveaboard in the Caribbean.
-These sea safaris are also a great way to save money, with attractive all-inclusive packages covering your room, board, and multiple dives each day.
+These sea safaris are also a great way to save money, with attractive all-inclusive packages covering your room, meals, and multiple dives each day.
 They can also maximise your time in the water, offering more dives than land-based operations, less time spent in transit, and focused itineraries with exciting themes like sharks and shipwrecks.

 The ultimate guide to liveaboard diving in 2023